What the Fed’s rate cut means for homebuyers and sellers

 Earlier in the inflationary cycle, the Fed had enacted increases of as much as three-quarters of a point.
 Now that inflation is down, that round of tightening is over.

 The Fed’s rate hikes slowed the housing market.
-Home sales dropped sharply.
-But home prices hit record levels.
+Home sales dropped sharply — but home prices hit record levels.
 Because home values are not driven solely by interest rates but by a complicated mix of factors, it’s hard to predict exactly how the Fed’s efforts will affect the housing market.

 Higher rates are challenging for both homebuyers, who have to cope with steeper monthly payments, and sellers, who experience less demand and lower offers for their homes.
-After hitting 8 percent last fall, mortgage rates have now fallen to their lowest point in two years.

 How the Fed affects mortgage rates